gnzlbg/gankro.github.io/blah/rust-layouts-and-abis/index.md

 * `#[repr(C)]` on a struct forces the fields to be laid out in the order of their declaration with the same greedy padding rules as C. If all the fields have a fully defined layout, then the type has a fully defined layout.
 Note that this annotation has pure-rust applications such as type-punning or inheritance, and that `#[repr(C)]` doesn't actually guarantee that the type is FFI-safe.

 * `#[repr(simd)]` on a struct is the same as `#[repr(C)]`, except it gives the type the vector type-kind.
 This feature is currently unstable without any proposed path to stabilization.
 Longterm, stable vector-kind types should be available in the stdlib.
-Short-term they are unstably available in the `simd` crate.
+Short-term they are unstably available in the `packed_simd` crate.

 * `#[repr(transparent)]` on a struct with a single field gives it the ABI of its field.
 So if it contains an `i32`, it has the ABI of `i32`.
 Generally this is only necessary to get a matching type-kind, as size and alignment will otherwise naturally match the field.
 This is especially useful for making FFI-safe newtyped integers (like for typed units).